sonic-net/SONiC/doc/bgp_error_handling/BGP_Route_Error_Handling_Arlo.md

   enable   Administratively Enable BGP error handling
   ```
   When the error-handling is disabled, fpmsyncd will not subcribe to any notification from ERROR_ROUTE_TABLE.
 By default, the error-handling feature is disabled.
 During system reload, config replay for this feature is possible when the docker routing config mode is unified or split.
+ This feature can be turned off on demand.
+But it can affect the system stability.
+When the config was turned on, there may be some routes in BGP, for which, it is waiting for update from hardware.
+When the feature is turned off, we will unsubscribe from ERROR_DB and will no longer receive any notifications from hardware.
+Hence, some of the routes may not receive any notification from hardware.
+It is recommended to restart the BGP docker when the config state is changed to disable from enable.
+By default, this config is disabled.
+If the config is changed from disable to enable, we do not need to restart the docker.
+But the feature will be affecting only those routes which will be learnt after enabling the feature.

 ### 3.7.3 Show Commands
 ```